Nyanguy/Nyanguy/README.md

   - 🕸 a couple web apps for monitoring.
 [Django/Vue]
 - 🦀 I've been actively learning Rust.
 - 🤢 I'm **not** a fan of the front-end.
-- 🚀 I can implement almost anything in: Python/Cython, Rust, C, C++. (with respect to the time ⏳)